ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Experiment

 \subsection{Setup}

-Throughout the training phase for all tasks, we standardized the number of epochs $\textbf{\emph{L}}$ at 50, with $\textbf{\emph{M}}$ and $\textbf{\emph{N}}$ designated as 600 and 1622, respectively.
-We utilize Adam optimizer, initiated with a learning rate of 1e-4.
-During the training process, the training images are cropped to $128\times128$ patches.
-The batch size was configured to 4, while the hyperparameters $\alpha_1$ and $\alpha_2$ are uniformly set to 1.
-For various image fusion tasks, we describe in detail the datasets used, the comparison methods, and the evaluation metrics applied in different subsections.
+The fusion experiments include infrared-visible image fusion (IVIF), medical image fusion (MIF), multi-focus image fusion (MFIF), and multi-exposure image fusion (MEIF).
+For these tasks, details on the datasets used and the comparison methods will be provided in the subsequent sections.
+The evaluation metrics adopted can be referenced in~\citep{zhang2021benchmarking,DBLP:journals/inffus/LiuWCLC20,DBLP:journals/inffus/MaML19}.
+Throughout the training phase for all tasks, we standardize the number of epochs $\textbf{\emph{L}}$ to 50, with $\textbf{\emph{M}}$ and $\textbf{\emph{N}}$ specified as 600 and 1600, respectively.
+In the training process, the input images are cropped to $128\times128$ patches.
+We utilize the Adam optimizer, initiated with a learning rate of 1e-4.
+The batch size is configured to 4, and the hyperparameters $\alpha_1$ and $\alpha_2$ are uniformly set to 1.
 Computational experiments are executed on a PC with a single NVIDIA GeForce RTX 3090 GPU.

-Due to space constraints, more visualized comparisons are shown in the supplementary material.
+The RGB input is initially transformed into the YCrCb color space to facilitate the fusion of the luminance (Y) channel.
+The chrominance channels, Cr and Cb, are then fused as follows:

+where $\mathbf{C}_1$ and $\mathbf{C}_2$ represent the Cr or Cb channels data from the source images, and $\mathbf{C}_f$ denotes the fused chrominance data.
+The constant $\tau$ is set to 128.
+Following the completion of fusion within the YCrCb space, the data is reconverted back to RGB space.
+This process effectively transforms the multi-channel fusion task into a single-channel operation.